Taiwanese Food: 14 Traditional Dishes of Taiwan

 Beef Noodle Soup

-Beef noodle soup is a staple in the Taiwanese diet.
-The beef is cooked in a broth with vegetables for hours (sometimes a whole day), which means that the meat is unbelievably tender and the broth is packed full of flavor.
+Beef noodle soup is a staple in Taiwan; the beef is slowly cooked in a broth with vegetables for hours (sometimes a whole day), making the meat tender and the broth packed full of flavor.

 Gua Bao: The Taiwanese Hamburger